clee704/audiodiff/README.rst

 ``a/b/c.mp4`` will be compared, unlike ``diff -r``).
 You can choose to compare only audio streams, tag contents, or both.

+This tool is useful to confirm that lossless conversion is done successfully, or to compare audio files with backed up data.

 You have to install audiotools_ to compare audio streams.

 .. _audiotools: http://audiotools.sourceforge.net/install.html